|

 fall of Czar Samoil.
 The city was populated by the tribe Bersites (Brsjaci)

+which were skilled in agriculture and cultivation.
 In the middle ages this territories belong to the middle-age Serbian

 Republic, which is confirmed by the gifts given to the Monastery of St.